tibor-mirnic/maplibregl-mapbox-request-proxy/README.md

 # maplibregl-mapbox-request-proxy

-Example on how to secure access token by proxying requests.
+This repo provides an example on how to secure access token, reqiured by `MapBox`, by proxying requests.

-All of the heavy lifting is done on the `client` side, server is just appending the token on requests.
+Most of the heavy lifting is done on the client side.
+Server has two purposes:

+- Append the access token on each request
+- Cleanup the access token from `MapBox Api` response (`tiles` urls)

-All necessary utilities for request transformation are located in [mapbox](packages/client/src/transformer/mapbox.ts).
+Necessary utilities for request transformation are located in [mapbox](packages/client/src/transformer/mapbox.ts).

 # Usage